jacobxperez/rams/.github/CONTRIBUTING.md

 Back in the late 1970s, Dieter Rams was becoming increasingly concerned by the state of the world around him: “An impenetrable confusion of forms, colors and noises.”
 Aware that he was a significant contributor to that world, he asked himself an important question: is my design good design?
 His answer is expressed in his **ten principles for good design**.

+### Ten Principles for Good Design

 1. Good design is innovative
 2. Good design makes a product useful